frozeman/meteor-build-client/README.md

 ## Usage

+Things you need to know before exporting your project

 ### Define where stylesheet links & script links will land
 `meteor-build-client` looks for the `<meteor-bundled-css />` tag in your `<head>` section and the `<meteor-bundled-js />` tag in the `<body>` section.